Connected TV 10 Min Read

 Connected TV Audience Targeting

-You can target based on first and third party data to help find the exact audiences you want to reach.
+You can target your ads on Connected TV based on first and third party data to help find the exact audiences you want to reach.
 For example, SteelHouse Performance TV leverages countless third-party audiences from the Oracle Data Cloud, as well as enabling you to retarget website visitors with Connected TV ads.

 Convinced Yet?
 If so, request a demo today.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.

 Connected TV ad reporting provides insight into metrics that digital marketers are familiar with.
 Detailed reporting enables advertisers to know their ad’s impact on delivery, as well as the actions viewers take afterwards.

 - Performance by Geo